 - Literally speaking, the word translated as “headcanon” here is actually “delusion” (mousou, 妄想), which is functionally used in the same way as “headcanon” in a large number of cases, but does have a bit of self-deprecation involved.

-- “Script-reading drama” = A part of a stage show featuring voice actors, in which the actors are handed scripts and read out the story on stage.
+- “Script-reading drama” = A part of a stage show featuring voice actors, in which the actors are handed scripts and read out the story on stage; the one referred to was held on August 1, 2021 in commemoration of the Tamers 20th anniversary.
 Previous shows in the same vein had been held at DigiFes for Adventure tri. and LAST EVOLUTION Kizuna.

 - “Repatriate student” = A kikokushijo, referring to a student who has had education in a different country for at least a year and has “returned” to Japan.
 An example is Izumi Orimoto from Frontier, whose experiences in Italy lead to culture shock-induced friction between her and her classmates.